official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 warfare nerve agent VX”; and

-123 Statement Ekéus, 23 April 2011, page 6.
+[^123]: Statement Ekéus, 23 April 2011, page 6.
-124 UN Security Council, 11 April 1997, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1997/301).
+[^124]: UN Security Council, 11 April 1997, ‘Report of the Secretary-General on the activities of the Special

 72

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 *  the development and production of SCUD-type missile engines.